Resolving Black Hole Family Issues Among the Massive Ancestors of Very High-Spin Gravitational-Wave Events Like GW231123: Abstract

 \section{Abstract}

 {

-The latest detection of GW231123, a binary black hole merger with exceptionally large masses and high spins for the incoming components, has been suggested as a smoking gun for hierarchical formation.
-In this scenario, a first generation of black holes resulting from collapsing stars form in a dense environment such as a star cluster.
-Here they can assemble dynamically and undergo subsequent mergers.
-We discuss three challenges for the formation of a GW231123-like event inside a star cluster: (1) The high masses of the incoming black holes appear to be in the predicted pair-instability mass gap and thus suggest that second-generation or higher-order generation black holes are involved.
-(2) Very high spins ($\chi_f \gtrsim 0.8$) are very unlikely for dynamically assembled black holes because of the \textit{isotropic} distribution of the spin vectors.
-(3) Hierarchically formed black holes are susceptible to receive large recoils, which could kick them out of their cluster and prohibit subsequent mergers.
-We simulate this scenario and show that only a few percent of mergers recover remnants within GW231123's primary spin estimate $\chi_1=0.9^{+0.10}_{-0.19}$ (nearly all for the secondary) and are retained inside typical star clusters.
+The latest detection of GW231123, a black hole (BH) merger with exceptionally large component masses and high spins, has been suggested as a smoking gun for hierarchical formation.
+In this scenario, a first generation of BHs form from collapsing stars in dense environments such as star clusters, where they assemble dynamically and undergo subsequent mergers.
+We discuss three challenges for forming GW231123-like events in this scenario: (1) The high masses of the incoming BHs appear to be in the predicted pair-instability mass gap suggesting that higher-order generation BHs are involved.
+(2) Very high spins ($\chi_f \gtrsim 0.8$) are unlikely for dynamically assembled BHs because of the \textit{isotropic} spin distribution.
+(3) Hierarchically formed BHs can receive large recoils that kick them out of their cluster and prohibit subsequent mergers.
+We simulate this scenario and show that only a few percent of mergers recover remnants within GW231123's primary spin estimate $\chi_1=0.9^{+0.10}_{-0.19}$ and are retained inside typical star clusters.

-A large fraction of very rapidly spinning second-generation black holes (including $\chi_f\gtrsim0.9$) can only form if the first-generation black holes merges with \textit{aligned spins}.
+A large fraction of very rapidly spinning second-generation BHs (including $\chi_f\gtrsim0.9$) can form if the first-generation BHs merges with \textit{aligned spins}.
 This is a natural outcome of massive binary star evolution scenarios, such as a chemically homogeneous evolution.
-This scenario also predicts equal masses for the components, implying that the resulting black holes tend to receive very low recoil kicks ($v_k\lesssim100\,\rm km\,s^{-1}$) and would therefore likely be retained inside a cluster.
-We conclude that GW231123-like events, if formed in a star cluster, could require first-generation black holes with large aligned spins that evolved through stellar binary interaction, followed by the dynamical assembly for a subsequent merger.
-We discuss the implications for the uncertain lower edge of the putative mass gap $60$~--~$130\,\rm M_\odot$ and other alternative scenarios. }
+This scenario also predicts equal masses for the components, implying that the resulting BHs receive low recoil kicks ($v_k\lesssim100\,\rm km\,s^{-1}$) and would therefore likely be retained inside a cluster.
+GW231123-like events, if formed in a star cluster, could require first-generation BHs with aligned spins formed from interacting stellar binaries, followed by the dynamical assembly for a subsequent merger.